csmodfw/jellyfin-androidtv-zidoo/README.md

 Jellyfin Android TV Zidoo-Edition is a Jellyfin client adapted to better run on [Zidoo media players](https://www.zidoo.tv) running Android 9+.
 ### Release [downloads here](https://github.com/Andy2244/jellyfin-androidtv-zidoo/releases)
+TIP: you can directly install from your browser via `http://zidoo_ip:18888` web interface
+### App was tested against 10.8 server using smb, so 10.7 or nfs may be broken atm!
+Fixes for this will be coming in the next beta.
 - beta1 phase:
 	- initial release to get all basic functionality working
 - future plans